lsds/KungFu/README.md

 ## Convergence

 The synchronisation algorithms (``SyncSGDOptimizer``, ``PeerModelAveragingOptimizer`` and ``SyncModelAveragingSGDOptimizer``) can reach the same evaluation accuracy as Horovod.
-We validared this with the the ResNet-50 and ResNet-101 models in the [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
+We validared this with the ResNet-50 and ResNet-101 models in the [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
 You can also add your own KungFu distributed optimizer to the benchmark by adding one line of code, see [here](https://github.com/luomai/benchmarks/blob/1eb102a81cdcd42cdbea56d2d19f36a8018e9f80/scripts/tf_cnn_benchmarks/benchmark_cnn.py#L1197).

 ## Contribute